DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book.md

 **The Human Inheritance (The Patriarchal Protection Program)**:
 The most pervasive program running in humanity—the protective innovation born from existential terror that became our foundational system:
-- **Commitment to lineage and continuity**: Deep-seated drive to protect bloodlines and maintain genetic integrity—a successful survival strategy born from the fear of genetic annihilation by **The Wiros**
+- **Commitment to lineage and continuity**: Deep-seated drive to protect bloodlines and maintain genetic integrity—a successful survival strategy born from the fear of genetic annihilation by **The Hybrids**
-- **Fear-based masculine protection**: The protective masculine impulse intensified by terror of **Wiros** dominance, fear of **Alba** magic, and panic over resource scarcity during climatic collapse—creating both necessary protection and destructive control patterns
+- **Fear-based masculine protection**: The protective masculine impulse intensified by terror of **Hybrid** dominance, fear of **Preserver** magic, and panic over resource scarcity during climatic collapse—creating both necessary protection and destructive control patterns
 - **Honor/shame cultures**: Structure-building systems designed to maintain social cohesion under existential threat—protective frameworks that can evolve from fear-based control into conscious partnership
 - **Security-based relationships**: The drive to protect and provide for loved ones, intensified by ancestral memories of **Wiros** predation and climatic catastrophe, which can expand from possession-based control into trust-based commitment